nautobot/go-nautobot/development/README.md

 - `docker-compose`
 - `docker`
 - `git`
+- `make`

-Then run
+Then run:

-`./create-go-bindings.sh` in this directory.
+- `make` in this directory to get the openapi spec and generate the go bindings.
+- `make get-api` in this directory to only get the openapi spec.
+- `make create-bindings` in this directory to only generate the go bindings using the exising openapi.yaml

-You will need root permissions.
+You will need root permissions to create the docker containers.